Wills & Trusts

 Our attorneys prepare sophisticated living wills for our clients.
 This legal document specifies the client’s wishes regarding all life-sustaining devices and must be revised continuously to remain current with new and evolving laws.
 Living wills are most appropriate for adults aged 18 years and above under various circumstances.
 The younger population is most susceptible to trauma-related persistent vegetative states.
 In contrast, seniors’ hospital stays and related illnesses are often the impetus for persistent vegetative states, prompting the need for a living will to limit unnecessary and undesired prolonged medical treatment.

-We provide Estate Planning services throughout Florida, and particularly in the following cities/municipalities and surrounding communities in South Florida near our offices:
+Elder Law Associates PA provides Estate Planning services throughout New York and Florida, and particularly in the following cities/municipalities and surrounding communities in South Florida near our offices:

 - Palm Beach County: Boca Raton, Delray Beach, Boynton Beach, Highland Beach, Lake Worth, West Palm Beach, North Palm Beach, Palm Beach, Royal Palm Beach